OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 When creating a **Complete** pipe, Atlassian requires you to create a `pipe.yml` file.
 This document contains metadata about your pipe.
 It includes things like:
  - A friendly name of the pipe.
- - The Dockerhub image for your pipe in the format: `account/repo:tag`.
+ - The Docker Hub image for your pipe in the format: `account/repo:tag`.
  - A list of pipe variables where you can specify default values.

 If you chose one of the **Advanced** pipes using the pipe generator, then the `pipe.yml` file will be created for you with all of the relevant information already supplied.
 Here are the contents of my auto-generated [pipe.yml](https://bitbucket.org/octopusdeploy/pack/src/master/pipe.yml) file: